cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 ## About

-The testing project tst/qdomyos-zwift-tests.pro contains tests code that uses the Google Test library.
+The testing project tst/qdomyos-zwift-tests.pro contains test code that uses the Google Test library.

 ## Adding a new device

-New devices are added to the main QZ application by creating a sublcass of the bluetoothdevice class.
+New devices are added to the main QZ application by creating or modifying a subclass of the bluetoothdevice class.

-At minimum, each device has a corresponding TestData class in the test project, which is coded to provide information to the test framework to generate tests for device detection and potentially other things.
+At minimum, each device has a corresponding BluetoothDeviceTestData subclass in the test project, which is coded to provide information to the test framework to generate tests for device detection and potentially other things.

 In the test project
 * create a new folder for the device under tst/Devices.
 This is for anything you define for testing this device.
 * add a new class with header file and optionally .cpp file to the project in that folder.
-Name the cass DeviceNameTestData.
+Name the class DeviceNameTestData, substituting an appropriate name in place of "Device".
-* edit the header file to inherit the class from the testdata abstract class appropriate to the device type, i.e. BikeTestData, RowerTestData, EllipticalTestData, TreadmillTestData.
+* edit the header file to inherit the class from the BluetoothDeviceTestData abstract subclass appropriate to the device type, i.e. BikeTestData, RowerTestData, EllipticalTestData, TreadmillTestData.
-* have this subclass' constructor pass a unique test name to the superclass.
+* have this new subclass' constructor pass a unique test name to its superclass.

-The tests are not organised around real devices that are handled, but the bluetoothdevice class that handles them - the "driver" of sorts.
+The tests are not organised around real devices that are handled, but the bluetoothdevice subclass that handles them - the "driver" of sorts.

 You need to provide the following:
 - patterns for valid names (e.g. equals a value, starts with a value, case sensitivity, specific length)
 - invalid names to ensure the device is not identified when the name is invalid
 - configuration settings that are required for the device to be detected
 - invalid configurations to test that the device is not detected, e.g. when it's disabled in the settings, but the name is correct
-- exclusion devices: if a device with the same name but of a higher priority type is detected, this devivce should not be detected
+- exclusion devices: if a device with the same name but of a higher priority type is detected, this device should not be detected
-- valid and invalid QBluetoothDeviceInfo configurations, e.g. to check the device is only detected when the manufacturer data is set correctly, or certain services are availble or not.
+- valid and invalid QBluetoothDeviceInfo configurations, e.g. to check the device is only detected when the manufacturer data is set correctly, or certain services are available or not.

 ## Tools in the Test Framework